lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

 ### Static files organization

-Odoo addons have some conventions on how to structure various files.
+Konvergo ERP addons have some conventions on how to structure various files.
 We explain here in more details how web assets are supposed to be organized.

-The first thing to know is that the Odoo server will serve (statically) all files located in a _static/_ folder, but prefixed with the addon name.
+The first thing to know is that the Konvergo ERP server will serve (statically) all files located in a _static/_ folder, but prefixed with the addon name.
 So, for example, if a file is located in _addons/web/static/src/js/some_file.js_ , then it will be statically available at the url _your-odoo-